Wouter Veenendaal is Associate Professor in Political Science.

-Wouter Veenendaal is Assistant Professor in Political Science.
+Wouter Veenendaal is Associate Professor in Political Science.
 He completed his studies and PhD at Leiden University, and in 2014 his dissertation was awarded the Annual Thesis Prize of the Dutch Political Science Association.

 Veenendaal’s research examines the effects of population size on politics and democracy, with a specific focus on politics in small (island) states.
 He is (co)author of Politics and Democracy in Microstates (Routledge, 2014), Democracy in Small States: Persisting Against All Odds (Oxford University Press, 2018) and Population and Politics: The Impact of Scale (Cambridge University Press, 2020).